How to Fake a Smile For Health and Happiness

 - Self-generating positive emotion.

-Repression is bad; the rest are good.
+Want the short answer on whether you should fake a smile?
+Here it is: Repression is bad; the rest are good.

 The confusion comes from a lack of a clear terminology, and because repression can creep into potentially positive situations.
 Let me give two examples.